 - Two proof of HK address documents – a copy of a stamped tenancy agreement or a current government demand for rates bill plus an original utility bill or bank statement.

 5. Interview and Assessment

-- Students who have not completed any of the above will still be considered on a case-by-case basis.
+- Students who have not completed any of the above will still be considered on a case-by-case basis

 8. Immigration Status

-9. Policy Review
+10. Policy Review

-It is the responsibility of individual applicants to check the ESF website for any updates to the policy.
+ESF’s admissions policy is subject to regular review and it is the responsibility of individual applicants to check the ESF website for any updates to the policy.

 Admissions hotline: +852 3762 2411

-Updated on: 30 June 2018
+Updated on: 18 Sep 2018